-Insufficient explanation of how the processes fit into the new gTLD and IDN ccTLD processes.
-Even though much is beyond the scope of the project team, how the output of the project fits into the overall processes at ICANN is important for the audience of the document.
-Many of whom may be new gTLD (and/or new IDN ccTLD) applicants (or aspirants).
-Clearer description of how current (and future) applicants and the evaluation processes are impacted should be provided.
+Insufficient explanation of how this project’s specific process fits into the wider processes regarding new gTLD and IDN ccTLD.
+Even though much is beyond the scope of the project team, the way in which the output of the project fits into the overall processes at ICANN is important for all those concerned, many of whom may be new gTLD (and/or new IDN ccTLD) applicants (or aspirants).
+A clearer description of how current (and future) applicants and the evaluation processes are impacted should be provided.

 The ALAC therefore advises the project team to:

 Include specific provisions to ensure transparency and accountability of the process.
-For example: to identify how the bottom-up multi-stakeholder framework of ICANN is used in the maintenance and review of the process (i.e. how the SOs are involved); to include policy and community expertise in the oversight of the processes, e.g. as advisors to the panels; to specify measures and potential remedies to detect and mitigate against dereliction of duty; and to ensure the transparency of the deliberations and formation of the panels.
+For example: a) identify how the bottom-up multi-stakeholder framework of ICANN is used in the maintenance and review of the process (i.e. how the SOs are involved); b) include policy and community expertise in the oversight of the processes (e.g., as advisors to the panels); c) specify measures and potential remedies to detect and mitigate against dereliction of duty; and d) ensure the transparency of the deliberations and formation of the panels.

-Explicitly explain the problem of the limitation of the pool of experts required for the panels (especially the secondary panel), and provide for necessary strategies and undertaking by ICANN to ensure the sustainability and integrity (against capture) of the process.
-Furthermore to better specify the qualities and requirements of panelists instead of their compensational relationship with ICANN (i.e. instead of “ICANN-paid consultants”).
+Explicitly explain the problem of limited supply of the global pool of experts required for the panels (especially the secondary panel), and provide for necessary strategies and undertaking by ICANN to ensure the sustainability of the process and its integrity against capture.
+Furthermore to better specify the qualities and requirements of secondary panel members in addition to their contractual relationship with ICANN.
+In our view, the secondary panel is constituted primarily based on expertise and should be accommodative of qualified individuals regardless of whether they choose to be remunerated or unremunerated by ICANN.

-To publish its reports in multiple languages and to ensure that the process, including formation of panels, respects the cultural diversity of the global IDN community.
-More importantly, the geographical and geo-political diversity of language communities should be taken into consideration in the formation of primary panels, while the diversity of cultural backgrounds within the secondary panel should also be taken into account.
+Publish its reports in multiple languages and ensure that the process, including formation of panels, respects the cultural diversity of the global IDN community.
+More importantly, the geographical and geo-political diversity of language communities should be taken into consideration in the formation of primary panels.
+Concurrently, the diversity of cultural backgrounds within the secondary panel should also be taken into account.

+Finally, we thank you again for your willingness to listen and to understand our concerns.
+We are most appreciative of the proactive measures that you have taken to ensure our community’s engagement and contribution to the processes related to the IDN Variant TLD Program and all its projects.

+Sincerely,

+The At-Large Advisory Committee